Categories

 Why would I choose a CMC over a VMC?

 If you have a trademarked logo from one of the authorized trademark offices, you should still apply for a VMC.
-You’ll be able to show your logo in the inbox, but you’ll also get the verified checkmark in Gmail and Yahoo inboxes.
+You’ll be able to show your logo in the inbox, and you’ll also get the verified checkmark in Gmail and Yahoo inboxes.
 There’s no data or research I can point you to that says the checkmark is guaranteed to make a difference in engagement, but it certainly won’t hurt.
-Any org that’s large enough to have a trademarked logo should also spend a few hundred dollars per year to get that checkmark in every email they send.
-I walk step by step through the process of applying for a VMC here.
+Any org that’s large enough to have a trademarked logo should also spend a few hundred dollars more per year to get that checkmark in every email they send.
+(I walked step by step through the process of applying for a VMC here.)

 If you don’t have a trademarked logo, or if your logo is not trademarked by one of the 16 approved trademark offices, that’s when you’d want to apply for a CMC instead.